AndyG-u3d/Unity-ProfilerSearch/.github/README.md

 - Open the tool via the `Window -> Profiler Search` menu.

 - In `Inject into Profiler Window` mode, the search UI will appear at the bottom of the profiler window.
+(Note: Not available in 2021.1 or earlier)
 - In `Standalone Window` mode, the search UI will appear in its own window.
 This mode requires slightly more UI real estate than injection mode, but can be positioned however you choose.

 ## Known Issues